iceprosurface/remote-async/readme.md

         serverClient.receiveData(data);
     });
     serverClient.registerSender((data) => socket.emit('async-data', data));
-    // do a promise
+    // Execute a promise.
     serverClient.registerPromise('do-something', {a: 1})
         .then((d) => {
-            // it will return here
+            // It will return here.
             console.log(d);
-            // {b: 2}
+            // Should be {b: 2}.
         })
     socket.on('disconnect', () => {
         console.log('user disconnected');